David Fluellen: Philadelphia Eagles

-Following the 2014 NFL Draft, Fluellen was signed by the Philadelphia Eagles.
-Fluellen was traded to the Indianapolis Colts for placekicker Cody Parkey on August 20, 2014.
+Following the 2014 NFL draft, Fluellen was signed by the Philadelphia Eagles.
+He was traded to the Indianapolis Colts for placekicker Cody Parkey on August 20, 2014.

 Indianapolis Colts

 Fluellen was waived by the Colts on August 30, 2014.

 Tennessee Titans

-2015 season

 On July 29, 2015, Fluellen signed with the Tennessee Titans.
-He was released at the end of roster cuts and was added to the Titans' practice squad where he spent his entire rookie season.
+He was released at the end of roster cuts and was added to the Titans' practice squad where he spent the entire 2015 season.

-2016 season

 On September 2, 2016, Fluellen was released by the Titans as part of final roster cuts.
 The next day, he was signed to the Titans' practice squad.
-He was promoted to the active roster on November 7, 2016.
+Fluellen was promoted to the active roster on November 7, 2016.
 He was waived by the Titans on December 12, 2016, and was signed to the practice squad the next day.
 He signed a reserve/future contract with the Titans on January 2, 2017.